Brookeland United Methodist Church

 Today, Sabine County remains a vibrant and diverse community, with a mix of rural and urban areas.
 Its rich history is celebrated through various cultural events and landmarks, showcasing its role as an integral part of Texas's heritage.

-This timeline provides a concise overview of the key events in the history of Sabine County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Sabine County, Texas.

 • 1836: Sabine County is established and organized as a county of the Republic of Texas.